 Contractor shall maintain, update, and make publicly accessible a Root Zone registration database with current and verified contact information for all TLD registry operators.
 The Root Zone registration database, at a minimum, shall consist of the following data fields: domain status and contact points for resolving issues relating to the operation of the domain (comprised of at least organizational name, postal address, email address and telephone number).
 Contractor shall receive and process root zone registration data change requests for TLDs.

-Contractor shall apply existing policy frameworks in processing requests related to the delegation and transfer of a ccTLD, such as RFC 1591, the GAC ccTLD Principles and any further clarification of these policies by Interested and Affected Parties.
-If a policy framework does not exist to cover a specific instance, Contractor will consult with Interested and Affected Parties, relevant public authorities, and governments, on any request that is not within or consistent with an existing policy framework.
+Contractor shall apply existing policies in processing requests related to the Delegation, Revocation, and Transfer of a ccTLD, including RFC 1591, the FOI, and any further clarification of these policies developed by the ccNSO and approved by the ICANN Board of Directors.
+Contractor shall respect the GAC 2005 ccTLD Principles where applicable to a specific ccTLD.
+If an existing policy does not cover a specific situation, Contractor will consult with Significantly Interested Parties and, where necessary, may request the ccNSO to undertake policy development work to address such issues.

-Contractor shall apply existing policy frameworks in processing requests related to retirement of a ccTLD, such as RFC 1591, the GAC ccTLD Principles and any further clarification of these policies by Interested and Affected Parties.
-If a policy framework does not exist to cover a specific instance, Contractor will consult with Interested and Affected Parties, relevant public authorities, and governments, on any request that is not within or consistent with an existing policy framework.
+Contractor shall apply existing policy frameworks in processing requests related to retirement of a ccTLD, such as RFC 1591, the FOI, and any further clarification of these policies developed by the ccNSO and approved by the ICANN Board of Directors.
+If an existing policy does not cover a specific situation, Contractor will consult with Significantly Interested Parties and, where necessary, may request the ccNSO to undertake policy development work to address such issues.

 Contractor shall verify that all requests related to the delegation and redelegation of generic TLDs are consistent with the procedures developed by ICANN.